aziascreations/mooss-serialize/readme.md

 **⚠️ This package is a work-in-progress, it is not suitable nor reliable for any applications yet ⚠️**

-A Python package to help with serialization and deserialization of *dataclasses* through the help of a common interface while also insuring the parsed data is properly typed and handled in many situations.
+A Python package to help with serialization and deserialization of *dataclasses* through the help of a common interface while also insuring the parsed data is properly typed and handled.

-This package was created because I often found myself needing to deserialize nested dataclasses with *complex* value types, and because all other solutions I found were either too bloated or didn't work properly with what I had.<br>
+This package was created because I often found myself needing to deserialize nested dataclasses with *slightly complex* value types, and because all other solutions I found were either too bloated or didn't work properly with what I had.

-It is by no mean a replacement for other packages, but [...].
+It is by no mean a replacement for other packages, but should suffice when dealing with *slightly complex* data structures.

-[strong typecheck, with actual recursive typecasting]

-[Intended to parse data from text, no strong security against lambdas, callables !!!]

 ## Setup

 ### Requirements
-* Python 3.9 or newer.
+* Python 3.9 or newer.&nbsp;&nbsp;&nbsp;&nbsp;<sub><sup>(CPython and PyPy are both supported !)</sup></sub>

 ### Installation
 Run one of the following commands to install the package: